-Some days ago, it became known that some department within the Ministry for Health in Malta had ordered the removal of crucifixes, statues, and other religious items of a Christian character from health centres and departmental offices.
+Some days ago, it became known that some department within the Ministry for Health in Malta had ordered the removal of crucifixes in public places as well as, statues, and other religious items of a Christian character from health centres and departmental offices.
 All hell broke loose and it was demanded that the order be rescinded.
 Less than twenty-four hours later, it was announced that the Minister for Health had countermanded the order.

 Lest I be misinterpreted, I am pleased that the order has been rescinded.
 As a practising Catholic, I am happy to see crucifixes in departmental offices and in local health centres.

 “We really should be asking what the crucifix means in our life”

 The calls appealing for the order to be withdrawn were based on the fact that Christianity, crucifixes and statues were part of Maltese culture, which should not be removed under the pretext of avoiding non-Christian workers or patients feeling offended.

 In itself, the intention to not offend non-Christian people is a good intention.
 However, denuding one’s office of Christian religious objects in order to avoid giving offence is perhaps going a bit too far.